-Is it even possible to study this hypothesis… when blood samples used are from person’s who have been exposed to large doses of toxic psychotropic medications?
+Is it even possible to study this hypothesis… when blood samples used are from test subjects who have been exposed to large doses of toxic psychotropic medications?

 Medications that are known to adversely affect neural connectivity?Researchers Claim Bipolar Patients Have Toxic Blood But Fail to Account for Toxic Meds.
 Click To Tweet